Nonprofit One-Pager: Helpful Tips + Templates

 /

 A nonprofit one-pager is supposed to be your simplest, most grab-and-go communication tool.
-One page.
-Clear message.
-Obvious next step.
+One page, a clear message, and an obvious next step.

-But if you've ever tried to squeeze your organization's entire story onto a single page, you know how fast it turns into a wall of text with everything and the kitchen sink, something readers simply don't have the bandwidth to process.
+But if you've ever tried to squeeze your organization's ENTIRE story onto a single page (bless your heart), you know how fast it turns into a wall of text with everything and the kitchen sink, something readers simply don't have the bandwidth to process.

-When we review nonprofit materials as part of our design work, one-pagers are consistently the piece with the biggest gap between what the team intended and what the reader actually experiences.
-The intent is clarity.
-The result is often overwhelm.
+When I review nonprofit materials as part of our design work, one-pagers are consistently the piece with the biggest gap between what the team intended and what the reader experiences.
+The intent is clarity, but the result is straight overwhelm. 😵💫

 Here are a few simple edits to make your one-pager way easier to read, and a whole lot more effective.